Farzan1377/Recognaissance/README.md

 # Recognaissance

-Recognaissance is a service that helps goverments officials and security services like FBI to make suspect identification easier via drone, AI and computer visual recognition.
+Recognaissance is a service that helps government officials and security services like FBI to make suspect identification easier via drone, AI and computer visual recognition.

 ## Services used